sanjinc/framework/library/Webiny/Component/StdLib/Exception/Readme.md

 Important rules when defining custom exceptions:
-- Always extend the Webiny\StdLib\Exception\ExceptionAbstract class
+- Always extend the Webiny\Component\StdLib\Exception\ExceptionAbstract class
 - Internal constants that contain the exception code must start from 101.
 Lower numbers are reserved for core exception messages.
 - You must define static protected $_messages array. $_messages keys must match the numbers in the constants.